defano/wyldcard/README.md

- `functionKey`      | Sent when a function (i.e, F1) key is pressed `returnKey`        | Sent when the return key is pressed over a part `tabKey`           | Sent when the tab key is pressed
+ `functionKey`      | Sent when a function (i.e, F1) key is pressed `returnKey`        | Sent when the return key is pressed over a part `tabKey`           | Sent when the tab key is pressed `doMenu`           | Sent to the current card when the user chooses a menu from the menu bar; send the menu name and menu item name as arguments to the message, for example, `on doMenu theMenu, theMenuItem`

-Not all messages need originate from HyperCard.
-A script may send a message to itself or to another part using the `send` command.
-When using `send` to originate a message, the message need not be a known HyperCard message (i.e., one listed in the table above); it's acceptable to send a message of the author's own creation.
+Messages do not need to originate from HyperCard, nor are they limited to the table above.
+A script may send a message of its own creation to itself or to another part using the `send` command.

 For example: